Grizzlies vs. Rockets Player Props Betting Odds

 Fred VanVleet Props

-- VanVleet picks up 8.5 assists per game, the same as his prop bet on Wednesday.
+- VanVleet has averaged 8.6 assists this season, 0.1 more than his prop bet on Friday.

+- His three made three-pointers average is 0.5 higher than his prop bet on Friday.

 Not all offers available in all states, please visit FanDuel for the latest promotions for your area.
 Must be 21+ to gamble, please wager responsibly.
 If you or someone you know has a gambling problem, contact 1-800-GAMBLER.